Boulldog0/WatchLogs/README.md

 ## 🌟 Key Features

+- **💻 Web panel** : You can search and view all logs into an interactive and fully configurable web panel.
 - **🔍 Intuitive Log Search**: Easily search logs using intuitive commands.
 - **📝 Extensive Logging**: Record various types of logs for comprehensive server monitoring.
 - **📡 Discord Logging System**: Seamlessly integrate with Discord for real-time log updates.